 My speciality is front-end development, but I pride myself on offering what I call a "website package", which means you can come to me with just a couple of paragraphs of text and images to start your presence on the web and I can do the rest!
 Every website you saw above was made by me, either on my own or as a collaboration with a design agency.

-Over the 6 years I've been doing this, I'm happy to have produced some amazing work.
-My most popular project is my Tumblr blog themes, which I make for fun and to keep my skills sharp.
-My themes have been installed on over 10,000 Tumblr blogs!
-Professionally, I've worked on some high-profile websites in affiliation with DSC, including Mumsnet and Women In Sport.
+I've been doing this as my job for over 7 years and during that time I'm proud of everything I worked on.
+By far my most popular creation is EA Tumblr Themes, which I made to keep my skills sharp.
+My themes have been installed on well over 10,000 blogs!
+Professionally, I've worked on some high profile websites in affiliation with the agency DSC, including work for Mumsnet.
 Each and every single website I've worked on is one I'm very proud to put my name to.